eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/entity/entity.rst

 |DataReader::set_listener-api|).
 The listener interfaces that each entity type and their callbacks are explained in the documentation for each entity type.
-In the case in which the listeners of different entities have the same callback defined, the order in which each callback is executed is dictated by the inheritance from parent to child, i.e. from the lowest level entity to the highest.
+When an event occurs it is handled by the lowest level entity with a listener that is non-null and has the corresponding callback enabled in its |StatusMask-api|.
+Higher level listeners inherit from the lower level ones as shown in the following
+diagram:

 .. figure:: /01-figures/listeners_inheritance_diagram.svg
   :align: center